-Suggested Duration Activity and Description 20 minutes Imagine what the life cycle of a plant looks like.
-Prompts: Where do plants come from?
-How do we grow plants, for example, a flower?
+Suggested Duration Activity and Description 10 minutes Imagine what the life cycle of a plant looks like.
+Prompts:

+Where do plants come from?
+How do we grow plants such as, for example, a flower?
+After a plant grows out of the soil, what happens to it?
+How long does it stay in that form?
+How does a plant change with time?
 Explain that plants start out as seeds, then grow to plants gradually over time, and then they wilt or die.
-The life cycle of a flower is as follows: seed -> sprout (seed with some roots coming out) -> plant (stem with leaves) -> flower.
-If this is too advanced, learners will be told that the stages are seed -> small plant -> tree.
-Learners will look in their kitchen for different seeds and compare their size.
-This is how plants start out.
-10 minutes • Optional: Try to grow your own plants by sprouting pea or bean seeds in a jar and observe growth over 2 weeks.
+We call the process of plants growing from seeds germination or sprouting.
+The life cycle of a flower is as follows: seed -> root comes out of seed -> seedling grows out of the ground -> stem and leaves grow -> flowers grow -> flowers make fruits/vegetables and seeds 10 minutes Optional: You can try to grow your own plants by sprouting pea or bean seeds in a jar and observe growth over 2 weeks.
 Simply push seeds down a glass jar filled with wet paper towels or tissue paper and observe how roots come out and how the seeds grow into a plant.
-5 minutes • Enact the process of plant development by laying down in fetal position covered in a blanket or cover (to represent a seed), then coming out of the cover to represent the plant after it grows, and finally tilting forward or the side to represent wilting or the end of the life cycle.
-Extend arms gradually to represent the stem developing branches 20 minutes Create a labeled plant life cycle from seed to plant similar to the example below: Draw four stages of plant life for a flower - seed, sprout, plant, flower Color and cut out these drawings using a pair of scissors
+5 minutes Enact the life cycle of any plant of your choice by lying down in a fetal position covered in a blanket or cover (to represent a seed), then coming out of the cover to represent the plant after it grows.
+You can extend your arms gradually to represent the stem developing branches.
+Finally, you can tilt forward or the side to represent wilting or the end of the life cycle.
+20 minutes Create a labeled plant life cycle illustration from seed to plant: Draw the stages of plant life for a flower - 1. seed, 2. rooting seed, 3. small plant with leaves, 4. adult plant with flowers and fruit/vegetables Color and cut out these drawings using a pair of scissors Draw four big boxes and label them 1-4.
+These should be big enough to put the drawings inside Decide which drawing should go on each box.
+The box labeled 1 should have the seed drawing inside because that is the first stage in a flower's life cycle.
+Continue placing the other drawings in the other boxes.
+You can glue, tape, or staple them in the boxes Label each box as seed, sprout, plant, or flower